coq/platform-docs/CONTRIBUTING.md

 Proof.
 Admitted.
 ```

-To do so, you can add the following code at the beginning of the tutorial.
+To do so, you can add the following code at the beginning of the tutorial,
-It creates an axiom `to_fill` and hides it so that it is does not appear in the body of the tutorial.
+that creates an axiom that can fill any goal.
 ```
-(* begin hide *)
 Axiom to_fill : forall A, A.
 Arguments to_fill {_}.
-(* end hide *)
 ```

 You can also provides tests for the users to be able to check if their definition works.